jacobped/Docker-TeamCity-Agent-Nodejs/README.md

 # Docker-TeamCity-Agent-Nodejs
-Based on the official TeamCity Agent image with Nodejs added on top
+Based on the official TeamCity Agent image with Nodejs added on top.

+This image will automatically be updated when the official base image gets updated.

 **Based on:**
 https://hub.docker.com/r/jetbrains/teamcity-agent/